 Water interaction sites are most easily assigned for ethanol using the autodetection algorithm.
-After visual inspection to check the donor/acceptor assignments, all water interactions calculations should be written to file as Gaussian input files.
+After visual inspection to check the donor/acceptor assignments, all water interactions calculations should be written to file as the selected QM software input files.

-- 4 Assign donor and acceptor atoms using the AutoDetect Indices button. - 5 Visually verify the donor/acceptor assignments using the Toggle Sphere Viz. button.
-Check that all hydrogens are represented by blue spheres, the oxygen is a red sphere, and the carbons are excluded. - 6 Write the water interaction calculations to file using the Write Gaussian Input Files button.
+- 4 Assign donor and acceptor atoms using the AutoDetect Indices button. - 5 Visually verify the donor/acceptor assignements using the Toggle Sphere Viz. button.
+Check that all hydrogens are represented by blue spheres, the oxygen is a red sphere, and the carbons are excluded. - 6 Write the water interaction calculations to file using the Write QM Software Input Files button.

-Behind the scenes, ffTK uses a geometric algorithm to position a water molecule with respect to each interaction site, and sets up the Gaussian 2dimensional optimization accordingly.
-Once complete, the water placement can be visualized by loading the generated GAU file(s) into VMD.
+Behind the scenes, ffTK uses a geometric algorithm to position a water molecule with respect to each interaction site, and sets up the 2-dimensional optimization accordingly.
+Once complete, the water placement can be visualized by loading the generated input file(s) into VMD (.gau for Gaussian, .inp for ORCA).
 One or more input files can be loaded simultaneously; all water interactions are shown for ethanol in Figure 7B.
 Note that when visualizing the input files, each water interaction will contain a dummy atom, typically shown in pink, that is required to define the water position using a z-matrix notation.
-Finally, ffTK generates three additional input files for computing single point energies (ETOH-sp-HF.gau, ETOH-sp-MP2.gau, and wat-sp-HF.gau), which will be required during the optimization step.
+Finally, ffTK generates three additional input files for computing single point energies (for example for Gaussian: ETOH-sp-HF.gau, ETOH-sp-MP2.gau, and wat-sp-HF.gau), which will be required during the optimization step.

-- 7 Load the water interaction input (GAU) files into VMD via the Load GAU Files button.
-Select ETOH-DON-.gau and ETOH-ACC-O2.gau files using a shift+click to select multiple files.
-Visually inspect the initial position of each water with respect to the interaction site on ethanol. - 8 Optional: If you have access to Gaussian, run each input file.
+7 Load the water interaction input files into VMD via the Load QM Files button.

+Select the input files ETOH-DON-\.gau (or .inp) and ETOH-ACC-02.gau (or .inp) using a shift+click to select multiple files.
+Visually inspect the initial position of each water with respect to the interaction site on ethanol.

+8 Optional: If you have access to the QM Software, run each input file.
 If you do not have access, use the output provided in the example files.

-Since the optimization is performed at a modest level of theory $(HF/6-31G^)$ for the small ethanol molecule (three heavy atoms), the calculation should only take a few minutes on a single core.
-If you do not have access to Gaussian, use the output Gaussian LOGs provided in the example files.
-After all of the Gaussian jobs have completed, the optimized water positions can be visualized using the Load LOG File button.
+Since the optimization is performed at a modest level of theory (HF/6-31G\) for the small ethanol molecule (three heavy atoms), the calculation should only take a few minutes on a single core.
+If you do not have access to the QM Software, use the output QM LOGs provided in the example files.
+After all of the QM jobs have completed, the optimized water positions can be visualized using the Load QM LOG File button.
 Visual inspection of the final optimized position is critical to make sure each water molecule finds a low energy position within a reasonable distance from the specified interaction site.
 Cases in which water molecules appear to settle at large distances or even "fly away", indicate the absence of the expected minimum for the given interaction site.
 This can be due to improperly defined interaction type (donor vs. acceptor), secondary interactions (usually steric clashes) that destabilize the water interaction, or simply an unfavorable environment due to the local electronic structure.
 Observations from visual inspection can be used to troubleshoot the input settings or exclude particular target data from the optimization.

-9 Load the optimization output (LOG files) generated by Gaussian into VMD via the Load LOG Files button.
-Select ETOH-DON-.log and ETOH-ACC-02.log files using a shift+click to select multiple files.
+9 Load the optimization output (LOG files) generated by the QM Software into VMD via the Load QM LOG Files button.
+Select ETOH-DON-\.log (or .out) and

+ETOH-ACC-02.log (or .out) files using a shift+click to select multiple files.
 Visually inspect the final water positions for each interaction site to ensure a reasonable positioning was found.